Berkeley-MDes/tdf-fa24-TommyJing0/Week 5.md

 ![image](https://github.com/user-attachments/assets/3a4a349c-c476-4405-8200-2b6ef30bd0cb)
 ![image](https://github.com/user-attachments/assets/877e530c-e6d1-46eb-94f6-2975e642daaa)

+Sometimes I find that this code can be unstable, and the display will remain blank.
+I haven’t been able to pinpoint the reason why, but usually after a couple of refreshes, it starts working.
+I'm unsure if it's a software or hardware issue.
+Maybe there’s a glitch in the code, or perhaps it needs a pull-up resistor?
+If you have any insights or suggestions, please let me know.

 ## Pin Map:

 This pin map details how to connect the OLED display to the Particle Photon 2 using I2C.